sethyuan/logseq-plugin-smart-typing/README.md

 - One-click wrapping of selected text with punctuation pairs.
 - Replacement of special text combinations.
 - User defined replacement rules.
 Supports JS expressions, placing cursor and providing some built-in functions.
+- User can define custom functions.
+Create a code block and give it a `#.fn` tag.
+The code within the code block will be read by the plugin on startup.
+You can also run "Reload user functions" from within the command palette later to reload if you modified the code.

 ### Built-In Functions